LINOSNCHENA/JAVA-Springboot-working-with-pictures-in-HD/README.md

 Import the project to the IDE of your choosing as a Maven project.

+## Technology stack in Java
+1. chocolate
+2. Tomcat
+3. Maven
+4. Java version: 12.0.2

 ## Run application

-To run the application in development time, enter the following Maven command:
+To run the application in development mode, enter the following maven command:
 ```
+mvn clean package
 mvn spring-boot:run

 ```

-Open [http://localhost:8080/](http://localhost:8080/) in browser to see the application.
+Open [http://localhost:8081/](http://localhost:8081/) in browser to see the application.